-- The provision of such other forms of benevolent assistance within Australia as the Association may from time to time determine at all times consistent with the Housing Act 1983 (Vic) and the requirements of a public benevolent institution.
+- The provision of such other forms of benevolent assistance within Australia as the company may from time to time determine at all times consistent with the Housing Act 1983 (Vic) and the requirements of a public benevolent institution; and

-To apply for membership of the association fill in following form and return it to firstname.lastname@example.org (note: you will need two existing members to support your nomination).
+To apply for membership of the association fill in the following form and return it to firstname.lastname@example.org (note: you will need two existing members to support your nomination).

 - The Victorian Housing Registrar (Department of Treasury and Finance) regulates Servants as a Registered Housing Provider.

-- Consumer Affairs Victoria (CAV) regulate Servants as an Incorporated Association and as a Fundraiser.
+- Consumer Affairs Victoria (CAV) regulate Servants as a Fundraiser.
 They also regulate us a rooming house landlord through the Residential Tenancies Act.

 - Australian Charities and Not for profit Commission (ACNC) regulate Servants as a Charity and as a Public Benevolent Institution (PBI).

 - Australian Securities and Investments Commission (ASIC) regulate Servants as a company limited by guarantee.